TNTurnerLab/ACES/README.md

         *   EX: ENSEMBL_AND_VGP_TOGETHER_FILE.txt
             *   Pre-generated filse with specie named found within the the github.
 Variations of these files may be used, or one of the pregenerated files could be used as well.
 *   <a name="query"><h5>"query"</h5></a>
-    *   A file that includes the directory and file name of your input file, this will be used as the query of the blast
+    *   A file that includes the directory and file name of your input file, this will be used as the query of the blast.
+It is recommeneded that user puts file inside pre generated file named USERS query Files.
+If user choses not to, full file path along with file name needs to be chaged in config.json file.
         *   Must be a FASTA file
 *   <a name="dbs"><h5>"dbs"</h5></a>
     *   The file path in which all '*-unmasked.fa' and '*.dna.toplevel.fa' files are located.
 File path should NOT end with '/'.